janjiralakirankumar/DevOpsEssentials/README.md

 ---
 **To Generate the Token Follow the below steps:**

-* First, Go to your `GitHub homepage` and Click on `settings` on the top right profile Icon.
+* First, Go to your `GitHub homepage,` Click on the top right `profile Icon` and then `settings`
 * Click on `Developer settings` (At the bottom on the left side menu).
 Click on `Personal Access Token` and then Click on `Generate New Token.`
 * Under '**Select Scopes**' select all items.
 Click on '**generate token**'.
-* Once generated, Copy and save the token in a safe location as it is not visible again in GitHub.
+* Once generated, **Copy and save the token in a safe location as it is not visible again in GitHub.**

    **Example:** 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
 ---
+Now you can push your code to the Remote repository using the below command.
 ```
 git push origin master
 ```